microsoft/Windows-AppConsult-XAMLIslandsLab/Manual/README.md

 > **Disclaimer:** This doesn't mean that WPF and Windows Forms will become cross-platform and you'll be able to run a Windows desktop application, as it is, also on Linux and MacOS.
 The UI piece of the two frameworks still has a dependency on the Windows rendering system and, as such, it can't run on platforms which use instead a different visual rendering system.
 >

-What are the main benefits of running a desktop application on top of .NET Core?
-Essentially performance and side-by-side support.
+Let's take a look at the msot important benefits of running a desktop application on top of .NET Core.

 ##### Performance improvements.
 Key investments in .NET Core were made around performances.
 Startup time is much faster and most of the APIs have been rewritten to be fully optimized.
 This is true for server side and client side workloads.